At a Glance

 About You

-We are looking for Apprentice Support Workers who have a \βcan do\β attitude, outgoing and caring but have a calm demeanor when needed.
-You don\βt need to have experience but it is essential that you share our values.
+We are looking for Apprentice Support Workers who have a ‘can do’ attitude, are outgoing and caring but can remain calm when needed.
+You don\'t need experience, but it is essential that you share our values.
 As long as you have a positive attitude and want to improve the lives of those with a learning disability, we will support you with progression opportunities throughout your career with us.
-Our excellent training team will support you to become a qualified Support Worker, which could see you on your journey to a career in care.

 - GCSE Maths/English (Grade 4/C) is desirable, however, a minimum of Level 1 in maths and English is essential for this apprenticeship with a requirement to upskill to functions skills level 2.